perforator-io/perforator-sdk-java/examples/codeless/readme.txt

         ########################################################################
         # Action to open specified URL in the current browser window.          #
         #                                                                      #
-        # Default timeout to open the page is 30s.                             #
+        # Default timeout to open the page is inherited from                   #
+        # suite.webDriverSessionPageLoadTimeout, which is 30s by default.      #
+        #                                                                      #
         # An action fails if such a timeout is reached, but a page is still    #
         # loading.                                                             #
         #                                                                      #